enteleform-releases/SublimeText--SlideNav/UnifiedRemote/UnifiedRemote_README.md

 ```
 #Key Bindings

 All keybindings @ "remote.lua" are set up using default SublimeSlides hotkeys

 The following commands are set up for Windows & may require modification to work on non-Windows computers:
 ```
-*"exit"   == "Alt + F4"
+exit   == Alt + F4
-*"alttab" == "Alt + Tab"
+alttab == Alt + Tab
 ```

 #Additional Feature

 Also - on my personal copy of this, I have an additional button in the top row which:

-*loads SublimeText whether it is running or not
+ • loads SublimeText whether it is running or not
-*removes window borders
+ • removes window borders
-*sets the window size to full screen
+ • sets the window size to full screen

-The button & it's function ( "sublimetext" ) are commented out in "layout.xml" & "remote.lua"
+The button & it's function `sublimetext` are commented out in `layout.xml` & `remote.lua`

-I commented it out in the release because it is a custom AutoHotkey function & requires additional setup.
+I commented it out in the release because it is a custom AutoHotkey function & requires additional setup

-If you are interested in using the original function, I have included the AutoHotkey script @ "Launch_SublimeText.ahk"
+If you are interested in using the original function, I have included the AutoHotkey script @ `Launch_SublimeText.ahk`